 What About Ditching the Dog Bowl?

-Some dog trainers and behaviourists advocate ditching the dog bowl and only feeding your dog their meals from treat dispensing toys like Kongs, through reward-based training sessions and through hiding and seek and scatter sessions.
+Some dog trainers and behaviourists advocate ditching the dog bowl or water bowls and only feeding your dog their meals from treat dispensing toys like Kongs, through reward-based training sessions and through hiding and seek and scatter sessions.
 Whilst it can be good to do this for enrichment purposes, it can be nice to sometimes just let them enjoy their food without having to work so hard for it.

 Also, if you raw feed it is not so practical or hygienic to always give out with a bowl